-2d.3 SFSA
+2d.3 SESA

 Based on the existing ESIA tool a Strategic Environmental and Social Assessment (SESA) will be conducted.
-The SESA will provide a comprehensive stakeholder analysis, a description of the initial social and environmental situation of the forest sector in Suriname, an analysis of the possible impacts of different REDD+ strategy option scenarios, an analysis of impacts of different REDD+ alternatives and the verification of compliance with World Bank policies.
+The SESA will provide a comprehensive stakeholder analysis, a description of the initial social and environmental situation of the forest sector in Suriname, an analysis of the possible impacts of different REDD+ strategy option scenarios, an analysis of impacts of different REDD+ alternatives and the verification of compliance with the FCPF Common Approach to Environmental and Social Safeguards for Multiple Delivery Partners.